 Just like how opening new credit cards could boost your score, closing old cards, whether you do it yourself or the issuer doing it because the account is inactive, could lower your score.

 When an account is closed, your available credit will also decrease, therefore raising your credit utilization ratio.
-Over time, as closed accounts fall off your credit report, your average age of your credit history could also decrease.
+Over time, as closed accounts fall off your credit report, the average age of your credit history could also decrease.

 These are the reasons why I still have my personal AmEx even though I rarely use it because I prefer cash back over rewards points.
 The AmEx is my oldest card and has a pretty large credit limit.